lvthillo/list-github-app-installed-orgs/CONTRIBUTING.md

 ## Code of Conduct

 Be respectful and constructive in all interactions.
-We're all here to build something useful together.
+We are all here to build something useful together.